- The Famous Mona Lisa

 The Wedding Feast at Cana is a painting by the Venetian painter Paolo Veronese from 1563 depicting the biblical story from the New Testament in which Jesus transforms water into wine.
 The piece includes biblical characters and Venetian contemporaries from the 16th century.

-This is considered one of the artist’s most important works and was commissioned by a Venetian monastery.
+The Wedding at Cana is considered one of the artist’s most important works.
 However, it isn’t the only piece to depict this story.
 Giotto, Gérard David, and Giuseppe Maria Crespi have also painted it.

 François I of France by Jean Clouet

-King François I of France is represented in this painting by Jean Clouet in 1530 and was one of the biggest patrons of the arts in the modern era.
-He played an important part in the Louvre’s history having acquired pieces such as the Mona Lisa.
-He would fund artists to affirm his power and display his appreciation for the arts.
+King François I of France is represented by Jean Clouet, painted in 1530.
+This king was one of the biggest patrons of the arts in the early-modern era; he played an important part in the Louvre’s history having acquired pieces such as the Mona Lisa.

-There are also other French monarchs in the Louvre including Louis XIII, Louis XIV, and Louis XVIII.
-You’ll see a lot of famous faces when visiting the Louvre.
+Incidentally, there are also other French monarchs in the Louvre including Louis XIII, Louis XIV, and Louis XVIII.

 Find the best acrylic painting lessons in the UK thanks to Superprof.